Kayleigh van Dooren

-Kayleigh Marit Ellen van Dooren (born 31 July 1999) is a Dutch professional footballer who plays as a midfielder for Eredivisie club Twente and the Netherlands national team.
+Kayleigh Marit Ellen van Dooren (born 31 July 1999) is a Dutch professional footballer who plays as a midfielder for Serie A club AC Milan and the Netherlands national team.

 Club career

+Youth

 Van Dooren started her career with her hometown club RKVVO in 2004.
 She joined CTO Eindhoven in 2014.

+PSV

 In May 2018, Van Dooren signed a two-year contract with Eredivisie club PSV.
 She made her league debut on 7 September 2018 in a 1–0 defeat against Twente.
-After a successful season in which she scored eight goals from 22 league matches, she extended her contract until the end of the 2020–21 season.
+She scored her first league goal on 14 September 2018 in a 5–0 win against VV Alkmaar.
+After a successful season in which she scored eight goals from 22 league matches, she extended her contract with the club until the end of the 2020–21 season.
+She scored a hat-trick against Excelsior on 27 September 2019.
+She scored a further hat-trick against Excelsior on 1 November 2020.

+Twente

 Van Dooren joined Twente in June 2021 on a two-year deal.
+On 27 August 2021, she scored on her league debut against Alkmaar in a 8–0 win.
+She scored a hat-trick against Heerenveen on 16 October 2022.
+She tore her anterior cruciate ligament in a November 2022 match against Excelsior.
+On 31 May 2023, she signed a two-year contract extension with the club.
+After being out injured for 15 months, she returned to the pitch in February 2024.
+On 31 August 2024, she scored a hat trick, helping Twente win their third consecutive Dutch Women's Super Cup in a 6–1 win against Ajax.

+During the 2024–25 UEFA Women's Champions League, van Dooren scored nine goals in the qualifying rounds and group stage matches.
+Despite her team's elimination in the group stage, she finished the campaign as the second top scorer, behind Clàudia Pina.
+In March 2025, it was confirmed that she would leave Twente in June 2025 upon the expiry of her contract.
+She scored 20 goals in her final season with the club across all competitions, helping Twente to become the first women's side in the Netherlands to achieve a domestic treble of league, national cup, and super cup.

+AC Milan

+On 31 July 2025, Van Dooren joined Italian club AC Milan on a two-year contract until June 2027.

 International career

 Van Dooren has represented Netherlands at various youth levels.
-In February 2022, she was called up to the Netherlands national team for 2022 Tournoi de France.
+In February 2022, she received her first call-up to the Netherlands national team for the 2022 Tournoi de France.
 She made her debut on 19 February in a 3–0 win against Finland.

+Personal life

+Van Dooren completed her master's degree in Business Administration from the University of Twente.
+She is of Indonesian descent through her grandmother.